 - not changing posture enough.

 General task rotation, combined with a mixture of sitting, standing and movement throughout your day, is the best way to reduce the impact of sedentary work.
+See our Stretch Regularly at Work desk card for some simple stretches that you can do to get your body moving.

 Identifying hazardous manual tasks